larson-group/clubb_release/Readme.txt

 need to link to the runtime libs for that with -lg2c as well.

-Don't forget that you will also have to make reference to the HOC src code.
+Don't forget that you will also have to make reference to the CLUBB modules.
 You can reference that with a line such as the following:

--I/home/griffinb/hoc_v2.2_tuner/src
+-I/home/griffinb/hoc_v2.2_tuner/obj

 -----------------------------------------------------------------------
 - (1.3) Making clean (or starting over)